openEHR/Sandbox/README.md

 Forking and simple file editing can be done online via the Github web interface if you don't need local/offline editing.

+Read more about forks in https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks

+#"branches"
+Each fork can have a number of "branches" see https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches

+#GIT clients
 There are now very nice simple clients available for Github
 - Windows: http://windows.github.com/
 - Mac: http://mac.github.com/